niplav/site/reviews.md

 ago](https://en.wikipedia.org/wiki/History_of_Indigenous_Australians#Changes_around_4,000_years_ago)),
 so it's a different experiment in culture-formation.

-I liked the book, though I feel like the focus a bit much on ritual proceedings and less on the statistics of everyday life, which would interest me more:
+Sure, I liked this book, though it was focussed too much bit much on ritual proceedings (sometimes resulting in a slog) and not enough on the statistics of everyday life, which would have interested me more.
+A few questions whose answers would've interested me:

 How often do aboriginals eat?
 How much?
 How varied?
 How long are periods of starvation or thirst, how much food is there in time of plenty?
 (Food